SFC-hacker/Mario-Kart-7-Plugin-Deluxe/README.md

 > Using such cheat plugin online on Pretendo servers may result in a permanent ban of your console from online services.

 > [!TIP]
-> Use the v3.0.5 to use cheat codes in private rooms
+> Install the v3.0.5 to use cheat codes in private rooms